MV Hondius hantavirus outbreak

 What WHO and ECDC have said

-The underlying formal assessments came earlier: the WHO assessed the global risk as low on 4 May in Disease Outbreak News 2026-DON599 and advised against travel or trade restrictions; the ECDC assessed the EU/EEA risk as very low on 6 May, noting that the natural rodent reservoir of Andes virus is not present in Europe.
-Both agencies emphasized that person-to-person transmission of Andes virus is rare and requires close, sustained contact.
+The underlying formal assessments: the WHO assessed the global risk as low on 4 May in Disease Outbreak News 2026-DON599, reaffirmed it on 8 May in DON 600, and reaffirmed the global-level assessment again on 13 May in DON 601 while upgrading the assessment for those who were on board to moderate; the ECDC assessed the EU/EEA risk as very low on 6 May, noting that the natural rodent reservoir of Andes virus is not present in Europe, and continues to report EU/EEA risk as very low through its 11 June daily update, which reflects the reclassification of the Tristan da Cunha case from probable to laboratory-confirmed (12 confirmed and 1 probable, 13 total).
+Both agencies emphasize that person-to-person transmission of Andes virus is rare and requires close, sustained contact.